Yulong0425/ECE_522_Proj2/README.md

 ## Major Innovations
 ### The Support of Multiple Data Types
 Experience the power of versatility with our innovative AVL and Red-Black tree libraries in Rust!
-These libraries are designed to support multiple data types, providing you with the flexibility to manage not just integers or strings, but also complex data structures.
+These libraries are designed to support multiple data types, providing you with the flexibility to manage not just integers, but also complex data structures.
 Whether you're developing a simple application or a complex system, our libraries adapt to your needs, broadening their usability across different scenarios.
 <br>
 Leveraging Rust's powerful features like generics and traits, we've overcome the challenges of a statically typed language Leveraging Rust's powerful features like generics and traits, we've overcome the challenges of a statically typed language to offer you a solution that ensures type safety and performance.